Travelling to New Zealand and looking for free things to do in Auckland? Perfect, you’re in the right place!

 So on Friday nights, grab a bite from the food stalls and a beanbag and enjoy the alfresco movie experience.
 Not always running in the chilly winter months, however, Silo Park returns each summer so follow Silo Park on Facebook for announcements.

-Another one of the completely free things to do in Auckland is probably one of the best things and that is to go visit the beautiful urban beach of Mission Bay.
+Another free thing to do in Auckland is probably one of the best, and that is to go visit the beautiful urban beach of Mission Bay.

-Top Tip for things to do in Auckland: This is one of our favourite things to do when we’re in Auckland.
+Top tip: For the best free things to do in Auckland, this is one of our favourite things to do when we’re in the city:

-To get a quieter beach or sunset experience, walk a little further up Tamaki Drive to St Heliers Bay, get amazing pizza *drool* from Scalini’s Italian Pizzeria, a can of craft beer and kick back on the beach across the road to watch the sunset.
+To get a quieter beach or sunset experience, walk a little further up Tamaki Drive to St Heliers Bay, grab some amazing pizza *drool* from Scalini’s Italian Pizzeria, a can of craft beer and kick back on the beach across the road to watch the sunset.
 Bliss.

-There are actually heaps of completely, free events on in Auckland right throughout the year, that should top your list of free things to do in Auckland.
+There are heaps of completely, free events on in Auckland right throughout the year, that should top your list of free stuff in Auckland.

 There’s live music, concerts, conventions, outdoor movies and major cultural events, including the vibrant Pasifika Festival, the Chinese New Year Auckland Lantern Festival and Tāmaki Herenga Waka Festival, a celebration of New Zealand’s unique Māori culture.

-Takapuna on the North shore is another popular, beach suburb in Auckland.
+Takapuna on Aucklands North Shore is another popular, beach suburb in Auckland.
 Residents that live ‘on the shore’ love the distance from the bustling city, but are still happy they’re close enough to get there if needed.

 For foodies, don’t miss Fortieth and Hurstmore, an outdoor Melbourne-esque laneway exhibiting a delicious collection of food establishments serving gourmet burgers, organic cupcakes and Havana Coffee out of a Kombi.

 There are 55 libraries across the Auckland region and Auckland Central City Library on Lorne Street is Auckland’s first library.
-Even as a visitor, you can have access to hundreds of books, magazines, DVD’s, online resources including downloadable music, eBooks and audio-books. free printing & copying services, free use of computers, plus free WiFi on your device.
+Even as a visitor, you can have access to hundreds of books, magazines, DVDs, downloadable music, eBooks and audiobooks.

 Awesome cafe on site too and did I mention the free WiFi?